-Mom’s Chili (based on recipe for “Pantry Raid Chili” in “Fresh from the Vegan Slow Cooker” by Robin Robertson(See link below)
+Mom’s Chili (Inspired by the recipe for “Pantry Raid Chili” in “Fresh from the Vegan Slow Cooker” by Robin Robertson(See link below)

 Notes – I’ve made this in the slow cooker or atop the stove.
 It can take 30 minutes on the stove top, or up to 6 hours on a low setting in the slow cooker.
 I do not cook with salt for health reasons, but you can add salt if that is your preference.

 1 (24-oz) jar tomato salsa – any kind, I like the chunkier varieties best

 3 cups cooked beans, or 2(15-oz) cans beans, rinsed and drained.
 I mix and match.
 I find that black beans plus kidney or pinto beans are an especially nice combination.

 1 tablespoon Bragg Liquid Aminos